spicyjack/public/notes/apple_xcode_shortcuts.md

     Counterpart"

 ## Debugging Programs ##
+_Continuing code execution_
+- `⌘ - ⌃ - Y` (Command-Control-Y)
+- After you reach a breakpoint in code, you can continue code execution to a given point by hovering over a line of code in the editor, and then clicking on the green button that appears there.

 _Step Over_ - Execute the current line of code and (if it is a routine) return to the next line in the current file
 - Step Over - `F6`